haild2k/BC2/README.md

 # BC2
-Đánh giá các mô hình Supervised sử dụng đặc trưng HOG
+Evaluation of Supervised models using HOG . feature